Clarkcj12/YouTube-Plus/README.md

 * ytp.r - Allows usage of the recording command

 #Change Log
+* v2.1-dev - Minor Version Bump with some protocol changes.
+* v2.0-dev - Added some experimential features.
 * v1.7.9 - Project Reboot
 * v1.7.8 - Fixed Permissions, added permission nodes to permit both stream and record commands.
 Changed Permission nodes
 * v1.7 - Fixed errors given in console if you tried to do the command in console.
 Added Permissions, and broadcasting of the youtube channel and twitch channel to the server.